xinwenfu/mitmproxy-get/README.md

 Stop mitmproxy by by pressing *Ctrl+c*, then press *y*.

-We now use *mitmdump* with python script to modify HTTP traffic sent from ESP32 automatically.
+We now use *mitmdump* with a python script to modify HTTP traffic sent from ESP32 automatically.
-Setup ESP32 and make sure that you can see responses from the server in the VS code console.
+Setup ESP32 and make sure that you can see responses from the web server in the VS code console.

-Now let’s create the [python script](https://docs.mitmproxy.org/stable/addons-examples/) in the VM.
+Let’s create the [python script](https://docs.mitmproxy.org/stable/addons-examples/) in the VM.
-Create a .py file ([http-query.py](mitmproxy/http-query.py) in the example).
+Create a .py file ([http-query.py](mitmproxy/http-query.py), which already exists in this repository.
 Copy the following code to this file and save it.
-Remember to replace <host_ip> with your VM’s ip.
+Remember to replace <host_ip> with your Ubuntu VM’s ip.
 ```
 """Modify HTTP query parameters."""
 from mitmproxy import http